 Packing Your Bags

 I’ll never forget the year we took a bunch of newbie outdoor friends into a backcountry hut for a weekend (with zero guidance on what to pack).
-Once we got there, let’s just say their backpacks were incredibly heavy (with items they didn’t need) but were lacking in some of the important stuff.
+Once we got there, let’s say their backpacks were weighty (with items they didn’t need) but lacked some important stuff.

-Below is a short list of some of the basics you’ll all want to pack.
+Before starting your snowshoe adventure, you’ll need to pack appropriately.
+Below is a list of some of the basics you’ll all want to pack.

 - Hand and foot warmers, which could be something you pack in case your friends need them

-- A first aid kit (at least one per group) and any other emergency gear you’d normally pack for a day hike (headlamps for example if you get a late start)
+- A first aid kit (at least one per group) and any other emergency gear you’d normally pack for a day hike.
+Headlamps (like this one), for example, might be needed if you get a late start.

 - Spare mitts, socks, and a hat – in case you get wet (again, something you the leader could pack extras of)

-- Sunglasses (and sunblock if the sun is strong and it’s a bright day – important for spring snowshoeing especially)
+- Sunglasses and sunblock if the sun is strong and it’s a bright day.
+These items are important for spring snowshoeing especially.

-- A map or clear directions (even a photo of your route on a cell phone can be helpful – as long as your phone doesn’t freeze)
+- A map or clear directions.
+Even a photo of your route on a cell phone can help as long as your phone doesn’t freeze.

 I also recommend halving the distance you’d normally choose for a summer hike.
-5 Miles is the most you’d likely want to tackle round trip.
+5 miles (8 km) is the most you’d likely want to tackle round trip.

 Making It FUN

-Below are a few suggestions for ways to make your hike fun:
+Below are a few suggestions for ways to make your first snowshoeing hike fun:

 - Be playful!
 Encourage your friends to have a snowball fight.
 Shower snow on your friends from trees you pass under (and encourage retaliation), and stop to make snow angels.